 The Subset Sum problem is just one example of an NP problem.
 There are many other problems in various domains, such as the Traveling Salesman Problem, Graph Coloring, and more, that fall into the NP category.

-Example (NP-hard) – Boolean Satisfiability Problem (SAT)
+Example (NP-complete) – Boolean Satisfiability Problem (SAT)

 Given a Boolean formula in conjunctive normal form (CNF), is there an assignment of truth values (true or false) to the variables in the formula that makes the entire formula true?
 In other words, you’re given a logical expression composed of variables, logical connectives (AND, OR, NOT), and grouped into clauses, where each clause is a disjunction (OR) of literals (variables or their negations).
 The question is whether there’s an assignment of truth values to the variables that makes the entire formula evaluate to true.